About the College of Nursing

 Hello and welcome to the Penn State College of Nursing website!
 During your visit, I hope you learn what the Penn State College of Nursing is doing to educate the next generation of nurses and improve the health and well-being of individuals, families, and communities in Pennsylvania, the nation, and the world.

 By combining exceptional academic programs with a vibrant research enterprise, a strong outreach program, and opportunities to study abroad, the Penn State College of Nursing provides a rich, diverse educational experience to future professional and advanced practice nurses, nursing researchers, and nurse educators.
-This experience is grounded in a student-centered environment with small student-to-faculty ratios which allow students to develop strong, supportive relationships with their professors and with each other.
+This experience is grounded in a student-centered environment with small student-to-faculty ratios that allow students to develop strong, supportive relationships with their professors and one another.
 Leadership opportunities also exist through programs such as the Women’s Leadership Initiative or organizations such as the Student Nurses' Association of Pennsylvania.

 And let’s not forget the benefit of attending Penn State, a world-class university with world-class resources!